epam/AIRUN-LLM-Benchmark/Scenarios/Tasks/JS/multimodal/ReactAlgorithmVisualizer_Q12_high_high.md

 <place_code_here repo="ReactAlgorithmVisualizer"/>
 </source_code>

-Your task is to analyze the screenshot and codebase, then provide the following information:
+Your task is to perform analysis of the screenshot and codebase.
+The goal of the analysis is to provide the following information:
-1) What happens after the user clicks the bar labeled 878 in the chart area.
+1) A list of all the changes happening after the user clicks the bar labeled 878 in the chart area.

+Ensure that the analysis is included in your response.